-At Vets in Endeavor Hills, we recommend that both dogs and cats be de-sexed when they are between five and six months old.
+At Vets in Endeavor Hills, we recommend de-sexing male and female cats at 12-16 weeks of age, and male and female dogs 6-13 months of age.
 With state of the art surgical facilities, high quality pain relief, and human grade anesthetics, we can provide your pet with the highest possible standard of care and ensure minimal discomfort.
 Pain relief is administered both before and after the procedure so your animal remains comfortable, and we will also give you additional pain relief medication to help your pet through the first few days following their surgery.

 The procedure